Capitalized Interest Definition

 Capitalized Interest Meaning

 Capitalized interest means that a company is usually developing its own assets.
 Or it may be involved in the construction industry where a bid on a project typically includes the interest.
 Typically, interest capitalization construction occurs when a company is developing assets for its own use like the construction of a building for new office space.
-It might also include the construction and development of equipment items that a company would use in it’s operations.
+It might also include the construction and development of equipment items that a company uses in its operations.
 Construction companies use capitalized interest accounting because it is considered like the self-constructed assets as part of their cost.
 Because construction companies do not receive full payment for a construction project until it is completed, the companies have a need to go out and finance the majority of the construction costs until they receive payments.

 Capitalized Interest Example